aenaumov/NoteKeeper/README.md

 ```

 For refreshing of JWT should send request with valid refresh token.
-Credentials of client application are sent in Basic authorization header
+Credentials of client application are sent in Basic authorization header.
-Refresh token is sent in body request
+Refresh token is sent in body request.

 ```
 POST http://localhost:8080/auth/refresh